Baby Skin Care: Tips for Your Newborn

 A few tips on preventing dry, irritated skin and eczema:

-- Limit your use of baby skin products.
-If necessary, use only a small amount of lotion on dry skin areas.
+- Limit your use of baby scented skin products.
+If her skin is dry, use only ointment or lotion on dry skin areas.

-- Make sure baby wears only soft clothing.
+- Make sure baby wears only soft clothing, preferably cotton.

 Check with your pediatrician about using over-the-counter lotions or creams to treat eczema.
 You may need a prescription treatment.